a7madZ3Dev/a7madZ3Dev/README.md

 #### Talking about my personal stuff:

+- 🎓 I have a master's degree in web Science and I will graduate next month.
 - 💻 The tech I'm interested: Flutter/ML/AR etc.
 - 📱 Soon it will be my first app on the Play Store
+- 🎸 I am really enthusiastic about learning new technology.
 - ✨ I'm learning Python, Web scrapping, Automations etc.
-- 🎮 COD Modern Warfare 1 Multiplayer
+- 🎮 My hobbies are sketching and playing COD Modern Warfare 1 Multiplayer
+- 📚 I also love reading books on personal development
 - 📄 Live [Portfolio]
+- 📝 My Resume []

 <!-- ### Languages & Tools